 Some of the other crossbred sheep in New Zealand include Coopworth, Perendale, Drysdale, Cheviot, Corriedale, Poll Dorset, Polwarth and Texel.

-Merino sheep are a very small proportion of New Zealand’s sheep flock, but they punch well above their weight in wool earnings.
+Merino sheep make up a very small proportion of New Zealand’s sheep flock, but they punch well above their weight in wool earnings.
 Their very dense, super-fine fleece is valuable and they are farmed mainly for wool.
 Though only three percent of the national flock, their share of wool export receipts is 25 percent.

 Our country is famously referred to as a place of more sheep than people.
 This is of course, absolutely correct.
 New Zealand’s population is around 4.8 million people and there are approximately 27 million sheep – 5.6 sheep to every New Zealander.

 When we think of sheep products, we usually just think of meat and wool.
 But there’s a lot more.
 Here’s a list of sheep products and by-products:

 RETAIL MEATS: chops, lamburger, lamb loin, leg of lamb/hogget/mutton, mince, petfood, pot roast, rack of lamb, shoulder of lamb/hogget/, mutton, steak.